aospapp/aosp/external/pigweed/pw_spi/docs.rst

    .. cpp:function:: Status Configure(const Config& config)

-      Configure the SPI bus to coummunicate using a specific set of properties, including the clock polarity, clock phase, bit-order, and bits-per-word.
+      Configure the SPI bus to communicate using a specific set of properties, including the clock polarity, clock phase, bit-order, and bits-per-word.

       Returns OkStatus() on success, and implementation-specific values on